polar-app/polar-app/docs/SHARING.md

 should generally be the same structure and just store a ordered list of annotations which can then be viewed in the UI.
 We're going to go after users first and view their stream of annotations.

+- backend components working first

+    - get the 'fetch' API call to work so I can fetch resources
+    - revoke permissions
+    - tokens to work and the sharing URL to work
+    -